Nirbhay2727/Nirbhay2727/README.md

 # Hi there, I am Nirbhay 👋 🧑🏽‍💻

-Hi, I'm Nirbhay Kumar a grad student studying CS at IIT Delhi and an AI enthusiast from New Delhi, India 🇮🇳
+Hi, I'm Nirbhay Kumar a CS undergrad at IIT Delhi and an AI enthusiast from New Delhi, India 🇮🇳

 ## 🔭 What I'm Working On